NeverBehave/rcos-status-updates/spring_2019/week_10.md

 Continuing working on HandsUp and the slides for presentation.

+Also, we are in the half way building our wiki page

 ## Anything Blocking?

 It is my first time teaching and it looks like this project is still a bit of hard to freshman :(